<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) Lack of Parking and Access

 Homes on a cul-de-sac can have difficulty accessing municipal services such as trash, snow removal, and, more importantly, ambulance and fire services.
-The sheer size of the trucks causes inaccessibility issues and the difficulty to turn around.
+The sheer size of the trucks causes inaccessibility issues and the difficulty of turning around.
 Forgotten and ignored service can also be a problem because of the lack of a thoroughfare, the small street isn’t a priority, or the truck cannot fit due to plowed banks of snow.

 2) Kids and Accidents: Bodily and Property

-If you chose to live on a cul-de-sac, there’s a bit of a social contract involved that expects you to accept the fact that kids don’t really respect property lines.
+If you choose to live on a cul-de-sac, there’s a bit of a social contract involved that expects you to accept the fact that kids don’t really respect property lines.
 On any given day, your mailbox might be home base or your front porch acts as the “time out” place.
 The endless fun and foot traffic is the perfect setup for accidents of all kinds, from baseballs through windows to more dire situations when drivers cannot see kids darting in between cars.

 Authors William Lucy and David Phillips have written a book, Tomorrow's Cities, Tomorrow's Suburbs, dedicated to the myth of cul-de-sac safety and benefits.
 They discussed their findings with NPR, and they clearly contrast with what parents traditionally think about the safety of the small circle in front of their home: